PRIVIC: A privacy-preserving method for incremental collection of location data: Duality between IBU and BA

 \section{Duality between IBU and BA}

-~ We now explore an intriguing relation between BA and IBU.
-Let us consider a finite metric space $(\mathcal{X},d)$.
-Let $X$ be a random variable on $\mathcal{X}$ with PMF $\pi_{\mathcal{X}}$.
+~ We now explore a relationship between BA and IBU which we found rather intriguing.
+For a metric space $(\mathcal{X},d)$, let $X$ be a random variable on $\mathcal{X}$ with PMF $\pi_{\mathcal{X}}$.
 Recalling the iteration of BA from \eqref{eq:BAIt:Marginal} and \eqref{eq:BAIt:Channel}: